wbarnha/construct/docs/misc.rst

 >>> d.build(None)
 b'\xff\x00\x00\x00'

 The shortcoming is that it only works if the amount and exact bytes are known in advance.
-To check if a "variable" data meets some criterium (not mere equality), you would need the :class:`~construct.core.Check` class.
-There is also :class:`~construct.core.OneOf` and :class:`~construct.core.NoneOf` class.
+To check if a "variable" data meets some criterium (not mere equality), you would need the ``Check`` class.
+There is also ``OneOf`` and ``NoneOf`` class.

 Computed